Tram-One/tram-lite/README.md

 `html` is a helper function to quickly create html dom with all their attributes and content.

+This can help reduce the amount of javascript needed, removing the need for `document.createElement`, `setAttribute`, `setInnerHTML`, when building initial DOM with javascript.

 ```js
 const pageHeader = html`<h1 style="padding: 1em;">Hello World</h1>`;
 ```

-This can help reduce the amount of javascript needed, removing the need for `document.createElement`, `setAttribute`, `setInnerHTML`, when building initial DOM with javascript.
+You can look at the [examples/todo-list.js](examples/todo-list.js) example to see what this looks like in a real component.

 ### `queryAllDOM`

 `queryAllDOM` is a helper function to easily query across shadow and light DOM boundaries.

+This is useful when nesting multiple components inside of each other, as the `document.querySelector()` methods won't work through shadow DOM.

 ```js
 const page = html`<custom-list></custom-list>`;